Teen Vogue Promotes Antifa, Marx, Communism, Makes It Sound Cool

 ANTI-TRUMP

-And in another, they bring in President Trump, “To conservatives’ dismay, the modern idea of socialism, which has roots in Greek philosopher Plato but emerged as a popular political idea in the early 19th century among German radicals like Karl Marx and Friedrich Engels, has become increasingly popular among young people in the past several years, following Democratic Socialist Bernie Sanders’s underdog run for president and the authoritarian creep of the ultra-capitalist, anti-socialist Trump regime.”
+And in another section, they bring in President Trump, “To conservatives’ dismay, the modern idea of socialism, which has roots in Greek philosopher Plato but emerged as a popular political idea in the early 19th century among German radicals like Karl Marx and Friedrich Engels, has become increasingly popular among young people in the past several years, following Democratic Socialist Bernie Sanders’s underdog run for president and the authoritarian creep of the ultra-capitalist, anti-socialist Trump regime.”

-It goes on and on, including famed leftist authors like Oscar Wilde and deaf/blind Helen Keller.
-It concludes:
+It goes on and on, including listing famed leftist authors like Oscar Wilde and deaf/blind Helen Keller — to give themselves credibility.

-“Anarchism and anarchists are everywhere, and hopefully now you’ve got a better understanding of what they’re fighting for — and against.”
+It concludes: “Anarchism and anarchists are everywhere, and hopefully now you’ve got a better understanding of what they’re fighting for — and against.”

 It’s a disgusting piece of propaganda.

-Communism is everywhere, our schools, music, movies, sports, and our teen literature.
+Communism is everywhere, in our schools, music, movies, sports, and our teen literature.
 People need to be made aware.

 Teen Vogue is doing nothing different than what politicians and activists are doing in our political system.
 It’s not Trump who is authoritarian, it’s the left who have taken over the Democrat Party.